Degenerate Quantum LDPC Codes With Good Finite Length Performance: Basic facts and definitions

 \subsection{Classical and quantum LDPC codes}

-A classical \emph{low density parity check (LDPC) code}\cite{gallager1963} is a linear code defined by a sparse binary parity-check matrix $H=\left(h_{i j}\right)_{m\times n}$.
-The sparseness usually means that the weights of all rows and columns in $H$ are upper bounded by some constant $w$ as the code length $n$ grows to infinity.
-It is helpful to define a bipartite graph $\cT=\cT(H)$ called the \emph{Tanner graph}\cite{Tanner1981}.
-In this graph the fist part of nodes $v_1,\dots,v_n$ (called the \emph{v-nodes}) corresponds to the columns of $H$ (the variables), the second part of nodes $c_1,\dots,c_m$ (called the \emph{c-nodes}) corresponds to the rows of $H$ (the checks), and we connect a v-node $v_i$ with with a c-note $c_j$ whenever $h_{i j} = 1$, $i\in[m]$, $j\in [n]$.
-If the parity-check matrix $H$ is \emph{$(w_c, w_r)$-regular} (i.e., each column has weight $w_c$ and each row has weight $w_r$) then the corresponding Tanner graph is also \emph{$(w_c, w_r)$-regular} (i.e., each v-node has degree $w_c$ and each c-node has degree $w_r$).
-We say that an LDPC code is \emph{$w$-limited} if the degree of each node in its Tanner graph is upper bounded by $w$.
-It is obvious that any LDPC code with $(w_c, w_r)$-regular parity-check matrix is $\max(w_c, w_r)$-bounded.
+A classical \emph{low density parity check (LDPC) code}~\cite{gallager1963} is a~linear code defined by a~sparse binary parity-check matrix $H=\left(h_{i j}\right)_{m\times n}$.
+The sparseness usually means that the weights of all rows and columns in $H$ are upper bounded by some universal constant as the code length $n$ grows in an~infinite family of codes.

+When we consider an LDPC code defined by a parity-check matrix $H$, it is helpful to define the bipartite graph $\cT=\cT(H)$ called the \emph{Tanner graph}~\cite{Tanner:1981}.
+In~this graph the first part of nodes $v_1,\dots,v_n$ (called the \emph{v-nodes}) corresponds to the columns of $H$ (the \emph{variables}), the second part of nodes $c_1,\dots,c_m$ (called the \emph{c-nodes}) corresponds to the rows of $H$ (the \emph{checks}), and we connect a~v-node $v_i$ with a~c-node $c_j$ whenever $h_{i j} = 1$, $i\in[m]$, $j\in [n]$.
+If the parity-check matrix $H$ is \emph{$(w_c, w_r)$-regular} (i.e., each column has weight $w_c$ and each row has weight $w_r$), then the corresponding Tanner graph is also \emph{$(w_c, w_r)$-regular} (i.e., each v-node has degree $w_c$ and each c-node has degree $w_r$).
+We say that an~LDPC code is \emph{$w$-limited} if the degree of each node in its Tanner graph is upper bounded by $w$.
+It~is obvious that any LDPC code with $(w_c, w_r)$-regular parity-check matrix is $\max(w_c, w_r)$-limited.

-There are a number of decoding algorithms for classical LDPC codes but the most frequently used one is the \emph{belief propagation (BP) decoder}\cite{gallager1963} also known as the \emph{message passing decoder} and the \emph{sum-product decoder}.
-It assigns the a priory probability distributions of individual bits in the codeword (obtained from the channel) to the v-nodes of the the Tanner graph and iteratively calculates the posterior probability distributions for each bit (the~\emph{soft decisions}).
-After some maximal \emph{iteration number limit} is reached the decoder uses the calculated posterior probability distributions to produce the~optimal binary decisions (called the \emph{hard decisions}) for each individual bit.
+There are a number of decoding algorithms for classical LDPC codes, but the most frequently used one is the \emph{belief propagation (BP) decoder}~\cite{gallager1963}, also known as the \emph{message passing decoder} or the \emph{sum-product decoder}~\cite{Factor_graph:2001}.
+It assigns the \emph{a~priori} probability distributions of individual bits in the codeword (obtained from the channel) to the v-nodes of the Tanner graph and iteratively updates the \emph{posterior} probability distributions for each bit.
+Once some maximal \emph{iteration number limit} is reached, the decoder combines the a~priori and the calculated posterior probability distributions (the~\emph{soft decisions}) to produce the~optimal binary decision (called the \emph{hard decision}) for each individual bit.